- About Us

 TransForm supports these efforts to empower the overwhelming majority of Californians through the democratic process.

-This bill would ensure the continuation of the Safe Routes to Schools program by dedicating a minimum of $46 million.
-TransForm supports this effort to maintain this effective and important program (click here for bill text).
+This bill has been amended: though it still states the intentions of the State to protect the Safe Routes to Schools program, the guaranteed revenues for the program were removed.
+TransForm supports this effort to maintain Safe Routes to Schools (click here for bill text).

 Current law requires local governments to adhere to the Highway Design Manual for bicycle design on roads.
 This bill would allow local governments to use bicycle designs that meet specified safety standards through means beyond those specified by the Highway Design Manual (click here for bill text).